 Eligible female student-athletes are nominated by their member school.
-Each conference office then reviews the nominations from its member schools and submits its conference nominee to the NCAA.
-The NCAA Woman of the Year selection committee selects the Top 30 – 10 from each division and then three finalists from each division.
+Each conference office then reviews the nominations from its core member schools (and sponsored sports) and submits its conference nominee(s) to the NCAA.
+All nominees that compete in a sport that is not sponsored by their core conference, associate conference nominees and independent nominees will be sent to a separate pool to be considered by a committee.
+Then, the NCAA Woman of the Year selection committee selects the Top 30 – 10 from each division and then three finalists from each division.
 The Committee on Women’s Athletics selects the winner from the Top 9.

-All 30 Woman of the Year honorees will be recognized, and the 2015 Woman of the Year announced, at an awards dinner at the Westin Indianapolis on Sunday, October 18, 2015.
+All 30 Woman of the Year honorees will be recognized, and the 2017 Woman of the Year announced, at an awards dinner at the Westin Indianapolis on Sunday, October 22, 2017.

 Click here to learn more about the nomination and award process.

-2015 NCAA Woman of the Year
+2016 NCAA Woman of the Year

-- Kristin Day named 2015 NCAA Woman of the Year
+2016 NCAA Woman of the Year highlights

-- NCAA names top 30 honorees for Woman of the Year Award
+- 9 finalists named for 2016 Woman of the Year Award

-- Conference honorees named for 2015 Woman of the Year Award
+- NCAA names top 30 honorees for 2016 Woman of the Year Award

-2014 NCAA Woman of the Year nominees named
+- 2016 NCAA Woman of the Year nominees named